schinger/FullLLM/README.md

     "time/ppo/total": 131.59014678001404
 }
 ```
 In the begining the avg length is 304.1, which is far from the target length 200.
-After only 49 iterations, the avg length can reach 200.235:
+After only 49 iterations (~10 minutes), the avg length can reach 200.235:

 ```
 q+r lengths [169, 230, 199, 135, 197, 172, 297, 189, 162, 201]